SC notice to Maha govt on plea seeking transfer of Palghar lynching case to CBI

 New Delhi, June 11: The Supreme Court has sought a response from the state of Maharashtra on a petition seeking a CBI probe into the Palghar lynching case.

 The relatives of two Juna Akhara priests who were lynched by a mob at Palghar had moved the Supreme Court seeking a CBI probe into the incident.
 The petitioner said that they have no faith in the Maharashtra government or police.
-They further said that they have no faith that a fair and just probe into investigation would be conduct and also suspect their involvement in the incident.
+They further said that they have no faith that a fair and just probe into investigation would be conducted and also suspect their involvement in the incident.

 Palghar lynching: CM Thackeray urges Amit Shah to take action on those giving communal colour